isovalent/ebpf-docs/docs/linux/map-type/BPF_MAP_TYPE_BLOOM_FILTER.md

 ---
 title: "Map Type 'BPF_MAP_TYPE_BLOOM_FILTER'"
-description: "This page documents the 'BPF_MAP_TYPE_BLOOM_FILTER' eBPF map type, including its defintion, usage, program types that can use it, and examples."
+description: "This page documents the 'BPF_MAP_TYPE_BLOOM_FILTER' eBPF map type, including its definition, usage, program types that can use it, and examples."
 ---
 # Map type `BPF_MAP_TYPE_BLOOM_FILTER`